Incident Response Team & IR Process

 After building your incident response team, you will need a good IR process which will include the following seven steps:

 Detection begins with monitoring, typically using a SIEM application.
-Frequently an incident will be triggered by an alert from the SIEM, with an incident ticket created soon thereafter documenting initial findings and classifying its criticality.
+Frequently an incident will be triggered by an alert from the SIEM, with an incident ticket created soon after that documenting initial findings and classifying its criticality.

-In this step, you’ll deploy your SMEs and the IT staff to collect data using tools and systems for further analysis, which may include endpoint analysis, binary analysis or enterprise hunting.
+In this step, you’ll deploy your SMEs and the IT staff to collect data using tools and systems for further analysis, including endpoint analysis, binary analysis, or enterprise hunting.
 All forensic efforts should follow procedures documented ahead of time in runbooks.

 Like analysis, containment should follow procedures documented in advance in runbooks.
 The procedures should include things like coordinated shutdowns.
-SMEs and IT staff are very active in this step ensuring the incident is contained.
+SMEs and IT staff are very active in ensuring the incident is contained.

 Once the incident is contained, it needs to be eradicated.
 This will be done by the same teams who were active in step 3.
 The goal here is to remove any traces of the incident from your systems and networks.

 The goal here is to restore normal business operations.
 How long varies depending on the severity of the incident.
-This is the step where you will take advantage of off-site backups and re-imaging systems.
+This is where you will take advantage of off-site backups and re-imaging systems.